Where do you find the time for side projects?

-When I answer, I’m tempted to make up something that sounds really impressive:
+When I answer, I’m tempted to make up something that sounds impressive:

 “Well, I stay up every night and hustle until my eyes bleed.”

 But I don’t do that.
-I also don’t currently use a really complicated time management philosophy.
-There’s a few things that I’m doing right now that have been helpful for me.
-If you’re like me (a parent and/or someone who has a full-time job) they might be helpful for you too:
+I also don’t currently use a complicated time management philosophy.
+There are a few things that I’m doing right now that have been helpful for me.
+If you’re like me (a parent or someone who has a full-time job) they might be useful for you too:

 1. Where are you going?

-One of the best things I did this past year was making a decision to launch my book “by the end of the summer”.
+One of the best things I did this past year was deciding to launch my book “by the end of the summer.”

-Setting a goal is so helpful; once you have a destination it really clarifies how you should be spending your time.
+Setting a goal is so helpful because once you have a destination, it clarifies how you should be spending your time.

 Your first step is to define what you want to achieve.
-I personally like 3 month projects – they’re smaller in scope, and easier to get going.
+I like three-month projects – they’re smaller in scope, and easier to get going.